AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/50-tiling.md

 ### The First Tile

-\todo{mb a diagram of simplex in quadrants -- this would show like a 20-chain simplex in partitions of 5, but mb with 15/20 chains being like 'empty'.
+\bigtodo{mb a diagram of simplex in quadrants -- this would show like a 20-chain simplex in partitions of 5, but mb with 15/20 chains being like 'empty'.
 IDK, TBD}

 \begin{figure}
 \centering